k2view-academy/K2View-Academy/articles/DPM/02_Admin_Module/01_Admin_Module_Overview.md

 The Admin module provides the means to:
 - Define regulations covered by the DPM
-- Direct the Activities supported for each regulation
+- Create the Activities supported for each regulation
-- Execute the Flows for the Activities
+- Create the Flows, Stages and Tasks needed for the execution of a customer request
+- Manage User roles.
-- Manage user roles and customer consent, and more.
+- Define customer consent topics, and more.

 **Admin Menu options**